Spirit to merge with Frontier, creating major low-cost US airline

 "We look forward to uniting our talented teams to shake up the airline industry," he added.

+Travel demand slowed to a trickle when Covid-19 broke out, but short-distance flights have recovered more quickly than transcontinental service, with US giants touting heavy demand for leisure fares within the United States.

-The deal -- with Frontier Airlines controlling 51.5 percent of the new entity and Spirit controlling the remaining 48.5 percent -- would create the nation's fifth largest airline, after American, Delta, Southwest and United.
+The deal -- with Frontier Airlines controlling 51.5 percent of the new entity and Spirit controlling the remaining 48.5 percent -- would create the nation's fifth largest airline.

-Frontier and Spirit, which did not announce a new name for the joint company or its headquarters location, said they were a "perfect fit," whose merger would save consumers about $1 billion annually.
+Frontier and Spirit, which did not announce a new name for the joint company or its headquarters location, said the merger would save consumers about $1 billion annually.

-The new airline would also have a fleet of more than 350 aircraft, and offer 1,000 daily flights to 145 destinations in 19 countries.

-"Together, Frontier and Spirit will be America's greenest airline and deliver more ultra-low fares to more people in more places," said Barry Biffle, President and CEO of Frontier.
+Some of the savings will come from improvements in efficiency that are expected by combining the assets of Denver-based Frontier, a player in the western United States, with Florida-based Spirit, which counts numerous East Coast airports within its network.

+Executives, on a conference call with analysts, said the expanded network would enable broader service that allows the company to increase flights and passenger loads and boosts options at airports that serve smaller cities.

 The companies, which both fly exclusively Airbus aircraft, aim to create some 10,000 jobs by 2026.